SamuelD-Data/zillow_clustering_project/WIP/README.md

         - focus on extreme outliers (k=6) to preserve data
         - drop to conserve time
         - otherwise transform to upper/lower boundaries if too much data will be lost by dropping
+            - Update: Keeping outliers in data as they appear to be legitimately extreme values and not erroneous.
     - Data types
         - make sure all columns have an appropriate datatype
     - Dropping columns
         - remove columns as needed and for reasons such as
             - being duplicate of another column
             - majority of column values are missing
-            - only 1 unique value in data
+            - with identical values in each row of column
     - Scale non-target variable numerical columns
     - Encode categorical columns via get_dummies
-    - Use RFE on columns remaining after prep
+    - Rename columns as appropriate
-        - For simplicity, only take top 3 columns to exploration
-            - Can retrieve more if deemed necessary later

 3) Explore
 - Plot each feature relation to logerror
-    - Identify the relationship between them (example, as x increases, log_error increases past 0)
+    - Identify the relationship between them (example, as x increases, log_error moves away/closer from/to  0)
-    - Perform hypothesis test to confirm or deny if this relationship statistically present
+- Perform hypothesis tests
-- Create clusters using each unique pair of features
+- Create clusters using pairs of features
     - Use subplots with varying number of clusters per pair of features to identify a cluster amount that produces strong separation between clusters
     - Create clusters with amount prescribed by subplots
     - Perform hypothesis on each set of clusters to see if log error varies between them